mozilla/mofo-schedule-app/README.md

 ## deployment

 There is a Travis job that runs on commit to master that takes whatever is in /public and dumps it into the [gh-pages branch](https://github.com/mozilla/mofo-schedule-app/tree/gh-pages).
-You shouldn't ever need to directly change the gh-pages branch.
+You shouldn't ever need to directly change files in the gh-pages branch.